Leg Cramps and Magnesium:

 Persistent or severe leg cramps could signal a more serious underlying issue, such as peripheral artery disease (PAD).
 If home remedies don't provide relief, don't hesitate to contact your doctor for a thorough evaluation.

-It's been a month now; I had many sleepless nights since February 5th, wondering if I was going to get nasty leg cramps again.
+BACK TO SUSAN: It's been a month now; I had many sleepless nights since February 5th, wondering if I was going to get nasty leg cramps again.
+Here I am, though, on June 21, 2025 and consider myself lucky to NOT have had a single cramping episode since!

 I got a bottle of the Magnesium Gel that Linda recommended and rub it gently onto my calves.
 Just a drop does it.
 Then I use a baby wipe to wipe if off my calves 20 minutes later.
 (It feels a little greasy, so you don't want to leave calf prints on the bottom of your sofa, or grease up the bed sheets, argh!)